alexmnv/react-navtree/README.md

 <br />
 \* if a node gets focused, all of his ascendants get focused as well

-###### From component's perspective:
+###### From component perspective:

-When an event (key press) occurs, first, the currently focused `<Nav>` component gets control of the process.
+When an event (keypress) occurs, first, the currently focused `<Nav>` component gets control of the process.
 The resolve function (passed as "func" property) gets called to determine if the component can resolve the event.

 If so, the component stays focused and the event is propagated down to a child component returned by resolve function.
 (If resolve function returns NULL, the component stays focused, but the focused child (if any) will lose focus)

 If not, the event is propagated up to the parent component.
-The component will lose focus if the event will eventually be resolved to a different component.
+The component will lose focus if the event is eventually resolved to a different component.

 ### API